Macro-Jibaro languages

 The Macro-Jibaro proposal, also known as (Macro-)Andean, is a language proposal of Morris Swadesh and other historical linguists.
 The two families, Jivaroan and Cahuapanan are most frequently linked, the isolates less often.
-Documentation of Urarina is underway as of 2006, but Puelche and Huarpe are extinct.
+Documentation of Urarina is underway as of 2006, but Gününa Küne (regarded as a Chonan language) and Huarpe are extinct.
 Kaufman (1994) linked Huarpe instead to the Muran languages and Matanawi (see Macro-Warpean), but as of 1990 found the Jibaro–Cahuapanan connection plausible.
 It forms one part of his expanded 2007 suggestion for Macro-Andean.

-David Payne (1981) proposes that Candoshi is related to Jivaroan, which Payne calls Shuar.
+David Payne (1981) proposes that Candoshi is related to Jivaroan (Chicham), which Payne calls Shuar.
 Together, Shuar and Candoshi make up a putative Shuar-Candoshi family, for which Payne (1981) provides a tentative reconstruction of Proto-Shuar-Candoshi.